robertdpowell/tweetsinwelsh/_blog/2020-06-27-In at the deep end.md

 1. They are short
 2. They are very often written in 'everyday' language
 3. There are plenty of them (and they are cheap to source!)
-4. They cover a wide variety of interests so there's something for everyone (music, sport, technoloy, the news..)
+4. They cover a wide variety of interests so there's something for everyone (music, sport, technology, the news..)

 So in an effort to improve my Welsh reading and vocabulary, I have committed to ***translating one tweet from Welsh to English every day.***